gobwas/articles/instrumentation-in-go.en.md

 ### Context based tracing

-One thing that we also may provide to users of our component is context based tracing.
+One thing that we also may provide users is context based tracing.
 That is, the one that is exactly the same as in `httptrace` package – the ability to associate hooks with `context.Context` passed to the `Client.Request()`.

 ```go
 package lib